Principality of Muzaka: Ottoman invasions

+The Ottomans started a conquest of the Principality of Muzaka in 1415.
+In 1417 they captured Vlorë and Berat.
+During 1437–1438, Teodor III led an uprising in the region of Berat, however similarly to the Albanian revolt of 1432-1436, it was suppressed.
+In 1444, the Muzaka joined the League of Lezhë.
+Teodor III continued to govern Berat, however in 1449 he would fall seriously ill.
+In the name of the league, Teodor III sent for Skanderbeg to take Berat after his death.
+Skanderbeg sent a contingent of 500 soldiers commanded by Pal Kuka to capture the castle, however in 1450 the Ottomans scaled the castle, killing the soldiers and hanging a dying Teodor.
+This led to the dissolution of the Principality of Muzaka.
+Despite this, Berat remained under the hands of Skanderbeg.
+The Muzaka, under Karl Muzakë Thopia continued to govern Berat until it was captured in 1455 after being besieged by the Ottomans.

 Politics and Influence

 Angevin Alliance and property in Durrës

 Sometime before 1335, Andrea II was recognised with the title of Despot by the Byzantines, who still ruled over most Albanian territories despite the increasing independence of local Albanian rulers.
 During the years of 1335-1341, Andrea II led a revolt against the Byzantines in southern Albania.
 Andrea II had simultaneously allied himself with the Angevins of Naples, signing an agreement with Louis, the nephew of King Robert, on 30 December 1336.
 As part of this agreement, Andrea II swore fealty to the Neapolitan king, who in turn confirmed Andrea II’s titles and his right to rule over the lands granted to him by the Byzantines.
 Additionally, one of his sons was to be kept as a royal hostage by the Angevins in Durrës.
 Also, as part of this agreement, members of the Muzaka family were allowed to travel freely to and from Angevin-controlled Durrës, and the friendly ties between the two noble families remained up until the Muzaka family fled from the Ottoman conquest of Albania.
-Andrea II also had noticeable influence in the city of Durrës, where he exercised his right to freely travel to the city and conduct business, as well as owning real estate in the city.
+Andrea II also had noticeable influence in the city of Durrës, where he exercised his right to freely travel to the city and conduct business, as well as owning real estate in the city which made up a significant percentage of his wealth.

 An inscription from the Church of St. Athanasius of Mouzaki mentioning Stoya and his brother Teodor II Muzaka as the founders of the church.